WebDevEtc/BlogEtc/README.md

 This is a list of features or things that I want to eventually get round to adding

-- Allow users to upload images for the blog post body (at the moment only featured images (1 per size) can be added to a blog post.
+- Better UI for uploading images/viewing uploaded images
+- Link uploaded images to blog post.
+At the moment they are not related.
 - Allow users to remove a featured image from a blog post.
 - Option to use HTMLPurifier to sanatise output.
 - Better options for assigning post authors (currently it just assigns the currently logged in user).
 However, if site has 10,000+ users do we really want an UI interface for this?
 The alternative is to add something like a a is_admin field to the `users` table and only show admin users.